brongulus/brongulus.github.io/content/notes/dg-notes.md

 -   For a unit speed curve &gamma;, _unit tangent vector_ \\(\hat{t}=\dot{\gamma}\\) and for &kappa; &ne; 0, _unit normal vector_ is given by  \\(\hat{n}(s)=\frac{\dot{\hat{\gamma}}(s)}{\kappa(s)}\\) since (1).
 And _unit binormal vector_ can be given by \\(\hat{b}=\hat{t}\times\hat{n}\\)
 -   **Orthonormal Basis** of a curve is given by {\\(\hat{t},\hat{n},\hat{b}\\)}
 -   Now b is given by t &times; n , hence \\(\dot{b}=\dot{t}\times n+t\times\dot{n}\\) , since \\(\dot{b}\\) has to be perpendicular to t and b, \\(\implies \ddot{b}||n\\), therefore \\(\boxed{\dot{b}=-\tau n}\\) **iff** &kappa; &ne; 0.
+-   Torsion measures the arc rate of turning of osculating plane.
 -   For a regular curve &gamma; in \\(R^{3}\\) with &kappa; &ne; 0, the _torsion_ is given by
     \\[
         \tau = \frac{(\dot{\gamma}\times\ddot{\gamma}).\dddot{\gamma}}{||\dot{\gamma}\times\ddot{\gamma}||^{2}}
         \\]
 -   Also, _radius of curvature_ &rho; is inverse of curvature.
--   Finally, tying it all together is the _Serret-Frenet formula_:
+-   Finally, tying it all together is the _Serret-Frenet formula_ (arc length parameter):
     \\(\begin{bmatrix} \dot{t} \\\\\\
          \dot{n} \\\\\\
          \dot{b}  \end{bmatrix} = \begin{bmatrix} 0 & \kappa & 0 \\\\\\